 At the very end of this week or during the 4th week of pregnancy, your egg will have implanted.
 Welcome home little one!

 Yes, implantation – the big “happening” when 3 or 4 weeks pregnant, when does it actually occur?

 Studies indicate that implantation occurs at some point 5-12 days after ovulation; according to research 9 days after ovulation is the average.

 Some pregnant women can actually feel a stinging or experience some spotting during implantation.
-(Most don't)
+(Most women don’t.)

-The implantation site, where your egg attaches to the uterine wall, will eventually develop into the placenta that is essential for your baby's development for pregnancy.
+The implantation site, where your egg attaches to the uterine wall, will eventually develop into the placenta that is essential for your baby’s development for pregnancy.
 During this time your body produces the hormone hCG (human chorionic gonadotropin) that will let your body know to stop releasing eggs and to begin the production of estrogen and progesterone.
-With the increasing levels of hCG you may even be able to show a positive result on a pregnancy test at this point in time.
+With the increasing levels of hCG you may even be able to show a positive result on a pregnancy test at this point in time (but not just yet).

 Other subtle signs of pregnancy can include a heightened sense of smell, food preferences or aversions, frequent urination, or even an extreme amount of fatigue all of a sudden.